 The Scheme is an entity of a kind referred to in ASIC Corporations Instrument 2016/191, issued by the Australian Securities and Investments Commission, relating to the "rounding off" of amounts in the financial statements.
-Amounts in the financial statements have been rounded off in accordance with that Class Order to the nearest thousand dollars, where indicated.
+Amounts in the financial statements have been rounded off to the nearest thousand dollars, where indicated.